andreslc47/Robotics_Project5/README.md

    wget https://github.com/andreslc47/Project5_udacity/raw/main/Project5_udacity.zip

+If you chose option 1 or option 2:

    unzip Project5_udacity.zip

    cd Project5_udacity

    ./compile_all

    cd src/scripts

    ./home_service.sh

+If you chose option 3 or option 4:

 ------------------------------------------------------------------------------------------------------------------

-If you want to build the project yourself:
+If you chose to build the project yourself:

 cd /home/andres/Robotics_Project5/src